Shipwreck Lodge Skeleton Coast

 LocationShipwreck Lodge is located 68km north of Moewe Bay on the Skeleton Coast.

 The first part of the Skeleton Coast from Swakopmund to the north is open to the public.
-The Skeleton Coast National Park itself, a 16'845 km² large nature reserve, was founded in 1973 and was recently linked to the Namib-Naukluft Park via the Dorob National Park.
+The Skeleton Coast National Park itself, a 16,845 km² large nature reserve, was founded in 1973 and later linked to the Namib-Naukluft Park via the Dorob National Park.

 The southern entrance of the park is located after mile 108 near the mouth of the Ugab River.
 If you want to enter the park from Damaraland, you have to go through Springbokwater Gate.
 You have to register in any case, but the permit is free of charge.

 Access to the lodge is by light aircraft (charter) to Möwe Bay, followed by a road transfer to the lodge that takes about two hours.
 This is usually combined with a visit to the seal colony and various shipwrecks as part of a first afternoon activity.

 If you are self-driving, please park your vehicle at Möwe Bay where a guide from the lodge will pick you up at 3pm.
 Only Self-Drivers who continue to Hoanib Valley Camp are allowed to bring their vehicle to to lodge in convoy with the camp's guide at 3pm.
 There are some deep sandy passages to master and confidence in driving is essential.